Aleksandr-biochem/de_novo_miniprotein_design/README.md

 $SCRIPTS/prepare_rifdock.py --cache /home/user/tmp/rifdock -i ../HHH_bc.list -n node_name1,node_name2 -c 10
 ```

-RifDock is likely to require manual `rifdock.flag` tuning.
+RifDock requires manual `rifdock.flag` tuning.
 For that purpose, first launch the trial run, which will perform the docking for one scaffold only in about 4-5 mins:

 ```
 ./run_test_rifdock.sh